sorokine/phases/README.md

 boundaries of phases should be put inside comments, e.g. ```#phase init```

  * needs syntax checker
- * subphasez can be implemented using multiple #
+ * subphases can be implemented using multiple #

-idea for the name *phazes*

 it should be possible to